tomaarsen/TwitchMarkovChain/README.md

 # How it works

 ## Sentence Parsing
-To explain how the bot works, I will provide an example situation with two messages.
+To explain how the bot works, I will provide an example situation with two messages that are posted in Twitch chat.
 The messages are:
 <pre><b>Curly fries are the worst kind of fries
 Loud people are the reason I don't go to the movies anymore
 </b></pre>
 Let's start with the first sentence and parse it like the bot will.
-To do so, we will split up the sentence in sections of size `keyLength + 1` words.
-As keyLength has been set to `2` in the [Settings](#settings) section, each section has size `3`.
+To do so, we will split up the sentence in sections of `keyLength + 1` words.
+As keyLength has been set to `2` in the [Settings](#settings) section, each section has `3` words.
 <pre><b>
  Curly fries are the worst kind of fries</b>
 [Curly fries:are]